NCI-HTAN-Jamborees/Heterogeneity-Ancestry-and-Tumor-Progression/README.md

 ### Data Collection and Processing:
 We accessed and extracted data from the HTAN portal and subsequently matched sample IDs with ancestry and clinical annotations.
 For this project, we included individuals with high ancestry (defined as >70%).
 The CellxGene datasets were then filtered based on self-reported race/ancestry, focusing on individuals identified as Black, who were represented solely by normal and premalignant sample types.
 Additionally, we incorporated demographic variables, including sex (female, male) and age-stratified by the median (≤60 years, >60 years), as well as polyp classification (NL: normal; SSL: sessile serrated adenoma; TA: tubular adenoma).
 We selected the median age since the age distribution was deviated towards older individuals.
+We examined the epithelial cells which comprises of different mature cell types, which are separated into absorptive cells (enterocytes) and secretory (goblet, enteroendocrine and tuft cell) lineages.
-The single cell data included:
+The VUMC CellxGene single epithelial cell dataset included:

-ASC: apoptosis-associated speck-like protein containing a caspase recruitment domain
+ASC: Adenosquamous carcinoma cells have neoplastic potential, it arises from glandular cells

-ABS: absorptive cells
+ABS: absorptive cells, absorbs nutrients

-TAC: transit amplifying cells
+TAC: transit amplifying cells are a unique type of progenitor cells crticial for human tissue regeneration and cell turnover.